Massachusetts Division of Ecological Restoration

 The Division of Ecological Restoration (DER) is a division of the Massachusetts Department of Fish and Game within the Executive Office of Energy and Environmental Affairs.
-DER was created in 2009 with the merger of the Riverways and Wetlands Restoration Programs (formally within the Massachusetts Office of Coastal Zone Management).
-DER coordinates ecological restoration to improve ecological condition and to restore important ecosystem services that improve the quality of life for all Massachusetts citizens.
+DER was created in 2009 with the merger of the Riverways and Wetlands Restoration Programs (formerly within the Massachusetts Office of Coastal Zone Management).
+DER coordinates ecological restoration to improve ecological condition and to restore ecosystem services.

 The Riverways Program (MGL Chapter 21A Section 8) has been maintained within DER and coordinates outreach and technical assistance to support watershed conservation and protection.